JaGeo/AtomicContributions/README.md

 Todo
 --------
-1. IR and Raman active modes should be marked
-2. Mulliken Symbols should be shown
-3. Other functionalities
+1. Other functionalities
-4. Include tests
+2. Include tests

 Information about the Author
 --------